-The studies did not report on baseline differences in participant age, sex, disease severity (measured with APACHE II score and ASA classification), shock, concomitant diseases, ulcer localization or perforation size.
-Only Bertleff 2009 mentioned the grade of peritonitis, that was similar for both groups.
+The studies did not report on baseline differences in participant age, sex, disease severity (measured with APACHE II score and American Society of Anesthesiologists (ASA) classification), shock, concomitant diseases, ulcer localization or perforation size.
+Only Bertleff 2009 mentioned the grade of peritonitis, which was similar for both groups.